|Course #||Credit Hours||Course Name

 Students are encouraged to obtain experience working in field placements as part of their programs of study.
 Many counseling or clinical graduate programs in psychology use students’ experience in field placements as criteria for selection or view them as indicators of students’ suitability and commitment to the profession.
 From our point of view, field placements are an important means to integrate information and activity in the classroom and to bring relevance to a student’s program of study and understanding of the practical aspects of the profession.
 Students can begin to develop a specialty by working with specific populations and certain social service systems.

 Opportunities for Graduates

-The psychology faculty offer high quality classroom instruction integrated with research projects, practical demonstration and field experience.
-Small class size, emphasis on discussion and seminar format, use of computer technology, and access to electronic media and internet resources, provide students and outstanding educational experience.
-Students receive an in-depth exposure to basic information of the field, are encouraged to conduct critical examination of both historical and contemporary social and psychological issues, to acquire the methods and techniques of analysis, and to relate theory to practical application.
+The psychology faculty offer high-quality classroom instruction integrated with research projects, practical demonstration, and field experience.
+Small class sizes, emphasis on discussion and seminar format, use of computer technology, and access to electronic media and internet resources provide students an outstanding educational experience.
+Students receive in-depth exposure to the basic information of the field, are encouraged to conduct a critical examination of both historical and contemporary social and psychological issues, to acquire the methods and techniques of analysis, and to relate theory to practical application.